grafana/loki/README.md

 2018-06-25T12:52:09Z {instance="consul-8576459955-pl75w"} 2018/06/25 12:52:09 [INFO] raft: Compacting logs from 456973 to 465169
 ```

-The `logcli` command is lokirary until we have Grafana integration.
+The `logcli` command is temporary until we have Grafana integration.
 The URLs of
 the requests are printed to help with integration work.

 ```